dross20/tuatara/README.md

 > "Artificial intelligence is only as good as the data it learns from." - Unknown
 >

+## 🦎 What is Tuatara?

-**Tuatara 🦎** is a library for generating fine-tuning pairs for LLM post training.
+Tuatara is a library for generating fine-tuning pairs for large language model (LLM) post training.

+## 🤔 Why Tuatara?

+Fine-tuning large language models requires high-quality training data pairs that are well grounded in their source documents.
+Creating these pairs manually is laborious and error-prone, and existing tools often lack flexibility or fail to scale across different document types and domains.
+Tuatara addresses these challenges directly.

 ## 📦 Installation
 Run the following command to install Tuatara: